-We define Segment Margin as revenues less product costs, operating expenses and segment general and administrative expenses (all of which are net of the effects of our noncontrolling interest holders), plus or minus applicable Select Items (defined below), and eliminating any gain or loss on sale of assets.
+We define Segment Margin as revenues less product costs, operating expenses and segment general and administrative expenses (all of which are net of the effects of our noncontrolling interest holders), plus or minus applicable Select Items (defined below).
 Although we do not necessarily consider all of our Select Items to be non-recurring, infrequent or unusual, we believe that an understanding of these Select Items is important to the evaluation of our core operating results.
 See "Non-GAAP Financial Measures" for further discussion surrounding total Segment Margin.

-A reconciliation of Net Loss Attributable to Genesis Energy, L.P. to total Segment Margin for the periods presented is as follows:
+A reconciliation of Net Income (Loss) Attributable to Genesis Energy, L.P. to total Segment Margin for the periods presented is as follows: